neuroinfo-os/CLCML/docs/Design_of_an_iterative_learning_control_with_a_selective_learning_strategy_for_swinging_up_a_pendulum.md

 ## 2018 European Control Conference, June 12-15, 2018.

 ### Short summary
 Authors present an Iterative Learning Control (ILC) algorithm for trajectory tracking in a nonlinear system.
-It was shown, that described ILC algorithm can learned to swing up a pendulum on a cart (classic task in control in engineering) in six iterations.
+The algorithm is tested on a pendulum on a cart task (classic task in control in engineering).
 The novelity in the controller design is that (1) it is restricted to learn only on trajectory segments with small tracking errors; and (2) the system's parameters set in a way that gives an opportunity to overcome singularities in plant inversion.

+___Result:___ It was shown, that described ILC algorithm can learned to swing up a pendulum in less, than six iterations.
+However, the learning process stops if the cart reaches the end of the rail.

 ### Task
 A pendulum rod is placed on a cart pole, which moves along horisontal direction.
 The moving of a cart influences the angle of the rod.
 The aim of the task is to make the cart learn how to move in order to swing the rod from downwards to upwards position.